Opinion | Trump is counting on the Supreme Court to help him steal the election

 And Republicans in Congress will line up behind the move, just as they’re doing now on the question of filling Ginsburg’s seat before the election.

 In their quiet moments they may worry about the effect on the stability of our system, or what a betrayal of democracy it represents, or whether they have any shred of conscience left.
 But they will push those troubling thoughts out of their heads.
-Because power will be at stake, and when power is at stake, there is virtually nothing the Republican Party, and Donald Trump, will not do
+Because power will be at stake — and when power is at stake, there is virtually nothing the Republican Party, and Donald Trump, will not do.